i13tum/openwhisk-bench/README.md

 Each test case is internally executing the script **exec_series.py**, which is responsible for a single test execution and accepts the name of the function, the function input and the number of concurrent requests as an input.

+Sometimes right after Openwhisk was setup, an attempt to run a test against it fails, with Openwhisk returning 502 for every request.
+I have no found the reason why this happens, and only a full redeploy of Openwhisk helps to fix it.

 # Statistics

 After the test case execution was finished, the results are available in the **results** folder in the root of the project.
 The results within the folder are distributed into directories named as the executed sample functions.
 Within each of the folders: